 Every year each chaplaincy has elections for wardens and for members of Council.
 To be able to stand in the elections for a warden or a member of Council, you need to have been on the Electoral Roll for at least six months, and you need to be nominated by two people.
 The nomination forms can be obtained at our churches, ask the stewards or wardens.
 The form has a place for the signatures of two people willing to nominate you.
-Nominations must be submitted by 8 days before the AGMs in each chaplaincy so the congregations can be made aware on the Sunday before the AGM who is standing for these positions.
+Nominations must be submitted by 8 days before the AGMs (this year’s HTC AGM is on 21st March 2.00 pm) in each chaplaincy so the congregations can be made aware on the Sunday before the AGM who is standing for these positions.
 If there are more people nominated than positions open, then there will be an election; if there are the same or fewer number nominated than positions open, then those nominated become wardens and Council members by acclamation (without an election).

 In the Diocese in Europe, chaplaincies typically have 2 wardens.
 In Utrecht it has been decided that there will be 6 elected members plus the ex officio members.

-Chaplaincy Council is made up of the annually elected members, as well as ex officio members (the chaplain(s), two wardens, and Archdeaconry Synod representatives (voted for every three years for a three year term – this year we will vote for three in Utrecht).
+Chaplaincy Council is made up of the annually elected members, as well as ex officio members (the chaplain(s), two wardens, and Archdeaconry Synod representatives (voted for every three years for a three year term – this year we will not vote for Archdeaconry Synod Representatives).

 What is the commitment to be a Council Member?
 The Council meets about 6 times per year – three times in the Autumn and three in the Winter/Spring.
 There are normally no meetings in July and August.
 We usually meet on an evening during the week from 8pm to 10 or 10.30pm.
 Council members receive information about the upcoming meeting (an agenda and background information for proposals) to review about a week before each meeting and are expected to be prepared for discussion when they come.